 This study provides a rich account of the lived experience of parenting a child receiving dexamethasone for maintenance treatment of ALL.
 Whereas previous research has described the many side-effects of dexamethasone and the significant impact of these for the child (e.g. Jansen et al., 2009; Keene, 2002; McGrath & Pitcher, 2002; Mitchell et al., 2005), this study highlights its systemic impact, including the child’s familial relationships and the impact on family life.
 This research has also shown the additional challenges that dexamethasone created for parents in addition to those already present in parenting a child with cancer.
 Seeing the impact of dexamethasone had a strong emotional impact on parents, increasing the burden of treatment.
 Parents felt that parenting styles needed to be adapted, creating many dilemmas which they would like further support with.
 This study also confirmed findings from previous research; the side-effects reported in this study were mainly in line with previous research (e.g. McGrath & Pitcher, 2002), and the side effects associated with dexamethasone use deepened the burden of ALL treatment.

 A number of findings not previously explored in the literature have been highlighted in this study, including the impact on sibling and parent-child relationships.
 Parents perceived the siblings to not always understand the changes in the child, and said they were not able to ignore undesirable behaviours as parents tried to do.
 This led to more fractious sibling relationships during the dexamethasone pulses.
 To the authors’ knowledge, this is the first study to identify the impact of dexamethasone on children’s sibling relationships.
 These are particularly important findings because during childhood, siblings spend more time together than with any other family member (Sanders, 2004), and these relationships play a central role in social development (Furman & Buhrmester, 1985).
 The quality of sibling relationships in childhood can have a long lasting impact on adjustment and mental health (Sanders, 2004; Waldinger et al., 2007).
-This suggests that the disruption to the sibling relationship that dexamethasone can cause could have a lasting impact on both of the children’s development and wellbeing into adulthood.
-Furthermore, parent-child interaction has long been seen as critical to ongoing development and family functioning (e.g. Alderfer et al., 2009).
+This suggests that the disruption to the sibling relationship that dexamethasone can cause could have a lasting impact on both of the children’s development and wellbeing into adulthood, in addition to the impact of a sibling having a cancer diagnosis (Cheung, Acquati et al., 2020).
+Furthermore, parent-child interaction has long been seen as critical to ongoing development and family functioning (e.g. Alderfer et al., 2009; Tilery, Willard et al, 2020).
 Therefore, aiming to minimise disruption to both the sibling and parent-child relationship when children require high-dose dexamethasone is crucial.

 This study has also highlighted the impact on parenting strategies, and the emotional burden on the parent.
 A specific challenge for parents is that the parenting style they have developed is typically not the most appropriate for their child when receiving dexamethasone.
 A number of parents thought they needed professional advice on managing the behavioural and emotional difficulties that their child displayed despite learning and developing strategies themselves.
 Parenting self-efficacy, the extent to which a parent believes they can competently fulfil their role (Teti & Gelfand, 1991), typically develops over the first two years of being a parent and then remains relatively stable (Weave et al., 2008).
 The dexamethasone caused a disruption to this stability and caused parents to question their previously robust parenting strategies.
 Most parents did not feel confident in their parenting during the dexamethasone pulses.
 This was further complicated by concern about the impact it would have on their other children.
 This is a new finding that has not been explored in previous research.